RENCI/ctmd-dashboard/README.md

 For local development, create a branch off of master as detailed above.

-For deloying to a production server, first detemine the branch to deploy. for example, consider the case in which you wish to deploy version `1.19`.
+For deloying to a production server, first determine the branch to deploy. for example, consider the case in which you wish to deploy version `1.19`.
 Presuming this branch is a tracked remote branch, you would begin by checking out branch `1.19` with the following command.

 ```bash
 git checkout 1.19